 With TwinSpires stepping aside, the Hannahville tribe was able to enter into an agreement with 888 Holdings.
 The Hannahville Indian tribe currently has their brick-and-mortar location at Island Resort and Casino, which is located in Harris, Michigan.
 The online site will run under the Sports Illustrated branded name.

 This is crucial because 888 Holdings and the Hannahville Indian tribe made a request to the Michigan Gaming Control Board that they only have authorization for internet sports betting only.

-Henry Williams, the Michigan Gaming Control Board executive director mentioned that the Hannahville tribe has become the first gambling operator to change their platform provider since online sports betting and online casino gambling became live in Michigan in January 2021.
+Henry Williams, the Michigan Gaming Control Board executive director, mentioned that the Hannahville tribe has become the first gambling operator to change their platform provider since online sports betting and online casino gambling went live in Michigan in January 2021.
 Williams also states that the Hannahville tribe is lucky to have found an experienced partner in 888 Holdings and wishes them continued success.

 Online Casino Gambling On The Horizon?

 Regulators in the state of Michigan believe that the Hannahville tribe will attempt to get approval for online casino gaming later on in the year.
 As TwinSpires will not be providing online sports betting or online casino gaming, there is a gap to look into for the tribe.
 888 Holdings is known as a large player in both the online sportsbook world as well as the online casino gaming industry.
 In fact, 888 Holdings runs the World Series of Poker site online.

 The Hannahville Indian tribe was part of the first ten licensees that were first authorized by the Michigan Gaming Control Board to be able to run both online sports betting and online casino gaming.
 The initial launch date for these ten licensees in Michigan was on January 22, 2021.